 A Prophecy of the First and Second Advent of Jesus Christ

 There are an enormous number of prophecies about Jesus Christ in the Bible.
-Here’s 365 of them.
+In fact, here’s 365 of them.

-Some of these have become traditional readings in churches and in homes at Christmas time.
+We break some of these out once a year and read them in our churches and homes at Christmas time.
 The traditional narratives of Christ’s birth found in the Gospels are appropriately popular at this time of year, too.
 Isaiah 53 has always been an important one as well.

 And the redemption found in that one usually reduces me to a pile of tears.